Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Students must seek approval from the Dean of the School of Surveying before enrolling in this paper.

-- Usually done in fourth or final year of the degree so that all prior learning can
+- Usually undertaken in fourth or final year of the degree so that all prior learning

 View more information about departmental permission.